elenmart/comp-neurosci-crcns-hc19/README.md

 To process the hdf5 files, first run the script in src/kloosterman_function.py:

--This function was developed by Fabian Kloosterman and is avaiable on the bitbucket repository Ciliberti Elife2018 RealTimeReplay, with links and detailed description of location in the CRCNS hc-19 repository.
+-This function was developed by Fabian Kloosterman and is available on the bitbucket repository Ciliberti Elife2018 RealTimeReplay, with links and detailed description of location in the CRCNS hc-19 repository.

 -This script will create the read_dataset function which reads the hdf5 files in python.